IsaacJCarnes/MazeGen/README.md

 - T

 ## Highscore Page
+The highscore page includes:
+- a header
+- 2 buttons
-The highscore page includes a header, 2 buttons, a list of previous highscores, and a container with a congratulations message, related gif from user input, and direction to if user wants to go again.
-The homepage button takes a user back to the starting page and the reset highscores function resets the saved highscores as you would expect.
+- list of previous highscores
+- container with a congratulations message
+- related gif from user input
+- direction to if user wants to go again.
+- The homepage button takes a user back to the starting page and the reset highscores function resets the saved highscores as you would expect.
 The gif is related to whatever the user put in as their favorite food.

 The highscore CSS was styled so the last saved highscore is a different color as well as for the layout of the page and coloring of all content.